 The locations of the Drift coourse at each venue are shown in these maps.

-All activities will take place on the main circuit.
+All activities take place on the main circuit.
 Whilst full details of the specific layouts will be provided in advance of each event, each will consist of three main stages of competition:

 • Tandem Battles

 Each stage will provide its own unique challenge to the drivers, who will need to bring their top game if they want to be the best.
-The combination of these three distinct disciplines will reward the most talented drivers who display control, speed and style – a blend of skills that will make for fascinating and irresitable viewing for fans throughout the day.
+The combination of these three distinct disciplines will reward the most talented drivers who display control, speed and style – a blend of skills that will make for fascinating and irresistible viewing for fans throughout the day.

 Drivers will be judged and scored by an expert panel of judges who, will have each completed the course earlier in the day in order to gain a competitor’s insight and thereby underpin the integrity and fine-tune their decision making process.

 For the purpose of the overall Championship, points and scoring will be made during qualifying and the twin Drift battles.
 The DriftKhana stage will go towards an eligibility and scoring system that will decide which driver goes forward to represent Britain in the 2021 FIA Motorsport Games.